Mohammad-Qasem/reading-notes/README.md

 Hi There :smile:
-Do you want to build your simple web page :wink: easly and quickly ?
+Do you want to build your simple web page :wink: easily and quickly ?
 Well...
 Check out.

 Markdown is a way to style text on the web.
 You control the display of the document; formatting words as bold or italic, adding images, and creating lists are just a few of the things we can do with (Markdown).

-For examble,
+For example,

-1-It is easy to write some words with preferred style. if you need your words in bold style so write
+1-It is easy to write some words with the preferred style. if you need your words in bold style so write

      **youre text**